charlesfindlay/ExpITExtraCredit2-MVC/README.md

 ## Exercise 4: Museum
 Create a MVC project for an art museum.

-All art is contained in galleries.
+* All art is contained in galleries.
-Your art model should contain at least: a text description, a type(painting, pottery, sclpture, doo-dads, etc), and the gallery it is displayed in.
+* Your art model should contain at least: a text description, a type(painting, pottery, sclpture, doo-dads, etc), and the gallery it is displayed in.
-A gallery should be created for each style of art displayed(i.e. Egyptian, Asian, Early Man, American, etc..)
+* A gallery should be created for each style of art displayed(i.e. Egyptian, Asian, Early Man, American, etc..)
+* Create an artist class and add an artist field to the art model.
+Be able to display all art from that artist.

 The curator of the museum should be able to:

 * Add/remove art
 * See all the art in the museum
 * List all art in specific galleries

-Bonus: Create an artist class and add an artist field to the art model.
-Be able to display all art from that artist.
+* Include photos of your art pieces

+Bonus:

+* Add user accounts so that only the curator can preform CRUD functions, and all other users can only view the items in the museum.